jim-easterbrook/pyctools/src/doc/manual/installation.rst

 PyQt5 is an optional dependency.
 If it is not installed then the :py:mod:`Pyctools visual editor <pyctools.tools.editor>` will not be usable.

-If PyQt5 is already installed the ``python -c 'import PyQt5'`` command will run without error.
+If PyQt5 is already installed the ``python3 -c 'import PyQt5'`` command will run without error.

 PyQt5 should be installable with your system's package manager.